 - Start and end dates of the appointment (i.e., July 1, 2012-June 30, 2013, September 1, 2012-May 31, 2013).
 There can be different start and end dates, depending on the type of appointment.

-- Reason for the appointment.
+- Reason for the appointment and explanation of why the candidate is the best fit.
 Examples: if for teaching a course, provide course number and title, and why individual was selected; if for research appointment, provide details concerning the project including the director, the name of the project, source of funding, and how the individual will contribute to the project.
 Department chairs are encouraged to add any additional information that will provide the dean with sufficient facts to proceed.

 - The record (talley) of the vote of the departmental tenured faculty.